sparkflows/sparkflows-docs/docs/installation/security/admin-user.rst

 Global Connections
 +++++++++++++++++++

-The admin user can Add Connections which everyone can use and also connections at the Group Level.
+The admin user can add connections which everyone can use and also connections at the group level.

 .. figure:: ../../_assets/security/connection.PNG
    :alt: security